When Should You See a Physical Therapist?

 If your insurance doesn’t require a referral from your primary to see a specialist (orthopedist and physical therapist), then you save a copay and your time by not scheduling an appointment with your primary care.

-In most cases in NC, a physical therapist can see you at least once before you ever see your primary care to get a referral.
+In most cases in NC and VA, a physical therapist can see you at least once before you ever see your primary care to get a referral.

 a physical therapist provides neck pain relief to the upper trap